devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-11-18/assignments.md

 - check if file contents is a palindrome using memory mapped file
   - verify that the RSS/size of the program is limited even for very large (think MiB/GiB) palindromatic files
+  - set the exit code to 1 if the file is palindomatic or to 0 if not

 # Questions